Flip trick: Pop Shuvit/Shuvit

-The shuvit move was invented by professional skateboarder Eddy Dela Rosa.
 A "shuvit" involves rotating the skateboard in a 180-degree motion without flipping the board.
 It involves pushing (or "popping") the tail while also shoving the board under the rider's feet.
 While the board rotates beneath the rider, he/she maintains the same position in the air.
 If performed with a larger rotation, the trick is named according to the extent of the rotation: a 360-, 540-degree, etc. shuvit.
 Professional skateboarder Christophe "Willow" Wildgrube performed a frontside 360-degree pop shuvit for the "Trickipedia" section of The Berrics website.

 Grind

 For the execution of a grind, one makes moving contact with an object using the axles between the wheels, called trucks.
 Numerous variations have been invented, whereby flip tricks are combined with grinds, such as the 'kickflip 50-50', 'nollie flip crooked grind', or 'crooked grind nollie flip out'.

 Slides

 In a slide, one makes contact with an object using any part of the wooden deck construction of the skateboard, including the griptape, and moves along the object.
 Numerous variations have been invented, whereby flip tricks are combined with slides, such as the "kickflip boardslide" and the "kickflip tailslide".